idiap/bob/doc/TutorialsDatabase.rst

 **********

 |project| provides an API to easily query and interface with well known
-biometric databases.
+databases.
+Most of the examples we provide are for biometric databases though
+|project| is not at all limited to these kinds of databases.
 A database contains information about the organization of the files, functions to query information such as the data which might be used for training a model, but it does **not** contain the data itself.
 Most of the databases are stored in a sqlite_ file, whereas the smallest